-In our last post, we talked about strategies to structure and promote your sponsorship package.
-That’s a big step but a well-developed sponsorship package is only the beginning!
-To help you your sponsorship, here are four great ways to pique the interest of your sponsors and get them to sign on the dotted line.
+In our last post, we talked about strategies to structure and promote your event app sponsorship package.
+That’s a big step but a well-developed event app sponsorship package is only the beginning!
+To help your sponsorship, here are four great ways to pique the interest of your sponsors and get them to sign on the dotted line.

 1. Promotion Is Essential